pikvm/pikvm/README.md

     $ cd os
     ```

-2. Select the target hardware configuration (platform).
+2. Determine the target hardware configuration (platform).
 If you are using an analog VGA video capture device, choose `v0-vga`.
 If you want to use HDMI with Auvidea B101, choose `v0-hdmi`.
 Other options are for specialized Pi-KVM boards (WIP).

 3. Create config file `config.mk` for the target system.
-You must specify the path to SD card on your local computer (this will be used to format and install the system) and version of your Raspberry Pi and platform.
+You must specify the path to the SD card on your local computer (this will be used to format and install the system) and the version of your Raspberry Pi and platform.
 You can change other parameters as you wish:
     ```Makefile
     $ cat config.mk
     # rpi3 for any Raspberry Pi 3, rpi2 for version 2.